Complexity Growth in Black Holes: A Comparison of the Volume and Action Proposals: Introduction

-where $\ell$ is the geometric length scale and $V$ is defined as the maximal interior volume of the spacelike hypersurface.
-For large black holes, the length scale is equal to the AdS radius, and for small black holes, the length scale is equal to the horizon radius.
-Hence, for a small black hole, the relation (\ref{eqn4}) becomes
+where $T$ and $S$ denote the temperature and entropy, respectively \cite{LS1,Leonard}.
+This scaling reflects the intuitive picture that complexity growth is governed by the number of effective degrees of freedom together with the characteristic thermal time scale.
+Explicit calculations in holographic CFTs have provided strong support for this relation.
+It has been conjectured that the computational complexity of a boundary quantum state is related to the interior volume of the dual black hole spacetime.
+In particular, the CV duality proposes that the complexity of the boundary state is proportional to the maximal volume of a spacelike hypersurface anchored at the boundary time slice \cite{Susskind, LS1, LS2, LS3, TJ, Javier, Eliezer, Mohsen, Ming, Ming1, Bravo, RA, Mann1, Hamed}.
+The conjecture is expressed as

-where $r_+$ is the event horizon of the black hole.
-However, such black holes do not correspond to thermal equilibrium states in dual CFT.
-Moreover, complexity does not behave as an extensive quantity for small black holes \cite{LS1, Leonard}.
-For example, consider the two Schwarzschild black holes of ADM masses $M_1$ and $M_2$ having volumes $V_1$ and $V_2$.
-The overall complexity is not proportional to $V_1 + V_2$ but rather to
+where $\ell$ denotes a characteristic geometric length scale of the spacetime and $V$ is the maximal interior volume of the spacelike hypersurface.

-This indicates that the CV duality is not universal \cite{LS1}.
-This issue was addressed by Couch et al. \cite{TJ} who proposed a new formula representing the duality by replacing the length scale $\ell$ with the proper length $L_f = \tau_f c$ (where $c$ is the speed of light) and then combining Eqs. (\ref{eqn4}) and (\ref{eqn5}), giving a relation
+For large AdS black holes this scale is set by the AdS radius, while for small black holes it is determined by the horizon radius.
+In the latter case the relation reduces to \cite{LS1}